TKanambiu/supabase-starter-pack/README.md

-nJ# Welcome to your Lovable project
+# Welcome to your Lovable project

 This project was built with [Lovable](https://lovable.dev).